WRFan/jailbreak10.3.3/README.md

 	query.ess.apple.com

-shouldn't be required for activation though
+shouldn't be required for activation / iMessage sending though

+This one is NOT required to send iMessage (phone number activation method):

+	/System/Library/LaunchDaemons/com.apple.imtransferagent.plist

 If idsremoteurlconnectionagent and absd are enabled and iMessage/Facetime is not activating, and you don't see: